 A series of free GCSE/IGCSE Physics Notes and Lessons.
+In these lessons, we will

 The following diagram gives the formula for power and work done.
 Scroll down the page for more examples and solutions on how to use the formula.